jrief/django-formset/docs/source/single-form.rst

 Using an Extended Django Form
 -----------------------------

-One of the tasks the the templatetag ``render_form`` must do, is to modify the signature of the given form class.
-This is required, because the layout of the rendered HTML differs substantially from the default by Django itself.
-Sometimes however, we may prefer to render the form element using its built-in ``__str__()``-method.
+One of the tasks the templatetag ``render_form`` must do, is to modify the signature of the given form class.
+This is required, because the layout of the rendered HTML differs substantially from the default by the Django form field renderers.
+Sometimes however, we may prefer to render the complete form instance using its built-in ``__str__()``-method.
 In this use case, our form class has to additionally inherit from :class:`formset.utils.FormMixin`.
 Such a form could for instance be defined as:

 .. code-block:: python